paulmillr/noble-ed25519/README.md

 We're using built-in JS `BigInt`, which is "unsuitable for use in cryptography" as [per official spec](https://github.com/tc39/proposal-bigint#cryptography).
 This means that the lib is potentially vulnerable to [timing attacks](https://en.wikipedia.org/wiki/Timing_attack).
 But, *JIT-compiler* and *Garbage Collector* make "constant time" extremely hard to achieve in a scripting language.
 Which means *any other JS library doesn't use constant-time bigints*.
 Including bn.js or anything else.
 Even statically typed Rust, a language without GC, [makes it harder to achieve constant-time](https://www.chosenplaintext.ca/open-source/rust-timing-shield/security) for some cases.
 If your goal is absolute security, don't use any JS lib — including bindings to native ones.
 Use low-level libraries & languages.

 We however consider infrastructure attacks like rogue NPM modules very important; that's why it's crucial to minimize the amount of 3rd-party dependencies & native bindings.
-If your app uses 500 dependencies, any dep could get hacked and you'll be downloading rootkits with every `npm install`.
+If your app uses 500 dependencies, any dep could get hacked and you'll be downloading malware with every `npm install`.
 Our goal is to minimize this attack vector.

 ## Speed